ejdam87/world-news-hub/README.md

 - [HuggingFace](https://huggingface.co/)
 - [NewsAPI](https://newsdata.io/documentation)

-Also, you should include these in `.env` file in the root directory of the project.
+Finally, you should include these in `.env` file in the root directory of the project.

 ## Execution
 Currently, the application is not deployed, thus, there are no transpiled JS files available.
 The application can be run using Vite development server (running `npm run dev` in the root directory of the project) and then connecting to the server from the web browser.